xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 ### Check
 - how to define the level of reliability
   - it defines as all timing constraints are met.
+  - the reliability is defined as a function of frequency.
+- further check how they use the reliability and frequency function.
 - how to define the energy cost of replicaiton?
 Different task may have different energy consumption